PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 [**Statistical Modeling, Causal Inference, and Social Science**](http://andrewgelman.com/): Written by Columbia University Statistics Prof Andrew Gelman, this blog is the place to go for the latest on the current statistical crisis in science.

-[**Erik Bernhardsson's Blog**](https://erikbern.com/): The blog of Better's CTO, and the guy you can thank for Spotify's Discover Weekly.
+[**Erik Bernhardsson's Blog**](https://erikbern.com/): The blog of Better's CTO and the guy you can thank for Spotify's Discover Weekly.

 [**Variance Explained**](http://varianceexplained.org/posts/): The blog of DataCamp's Chief Data Scientist, David Robinson.